 For example, if someone is running toward you with a knife, pointing a gun at you, or otherwise giving you reason to believe they intend to harm you, you may be justified in using proportionate force to contain the threat, deter your aggressor, and preserve your own wellbeing.

-The situation you are in plays a large role in determining whether or not an aggressive act is self-defense.
+The specific situation you are in plays a large role in determining whether or not an aggressive act is self-defense.

 Immediate Danger